WFP Dispatches Food For Record Number Of Syrians As Fears Rise About Impact Of Drought

-In recent few weeks, WFP has succeeded in reaching all 14 Syrian governorates for the first time in six months, although many areas still remain inaccessible as the conflict continues.
+WFP works with 28 different partners in all 14 governorates in Syria.
+In recent few weeks, mainly as a result of locally negotiated ceasefires, WFP has succeeded in reaching all 14 Syrian governorates for the first time in six months, although many areas within governorates remain inaccessible as the conflict continues.
 In addition, WFP provides food and vouchers on a monthly basis for 1.5 million Syrian refugees in neighbouring countries.

 Funded entirely by voluntary contributions, WFP needs to raise around US$40 million a week to finance what is its biggest and most complex operation.